Getting started

 High-performance Rust functions in Node.js

-There are great use cases for WebAssembly on the server-side, especially for AI, blockchain, and big data applications.
+There are great use cases for , especially for AI, blockchain, and big data applications.
 In this tutorial, I will show you how to incorporate WebAssembly functions, written in Rust, into Node.js applications on the server.
 This approach combines Rust's performance, WebAssembly's security and portability, and JavaScript's ease-of-use.
 A typical Rust + Node.js hybrid app works like this.

 The host application is a Node.js web application written in JavaScript.
 It makes WebAssembly function calls.